fullmetalbrackets/blog/src/content/blog/set-up-pihole-on-linux.md

 You'll be taken to a separate page, click on the big **Update** button to begin, and do not leave or reload the page until the process is done!

+Pi-Hole does not technically ship with any blocklists, but you do have the option to add <a href="https://github.com/StevenBlack/hosts" target="_blank" data-umami-event="setup-pihole-steven-black">Steven Black's unified hosts list</a> during bare metal install of Pi-Hole.
+This list will have around 127,000 of the most egregious ad-serving domains, but by itself it will not cover much.
+You'll have to add additional blocklists yourself.

-Here are some Blocklists that, after many years of using Pi-Hole, I make sure to always include:
+Here are some curators of blocklists that, after many years of using Pi-Hole, I've come to trust and always add to Pi-Hole.
+(Or AdGuard Home, or NextDNS, etc.)

-- <a href="https://firebog.net" target="_blank" data-umami-event="setup-pihole-firebog">The Firebog</a>
+- <a href="https://firebog.net" target="_blank" data-umami-event="setup-pihole-firebog">The Firebog</a> (the green lists are best)
-- <a href="https://github.com/hagezi/dns-blocklists" target="_blank">Hagezi's DNS blocklists</a> (there are many!)
+- <a href="https://github.com/hagezi/dns-blocklists" target="_blank" data-umami-event="setup-pihole-hagezi">Hagezi's DNS blocklists</a> (there are many to choose from!)
 - <a href="https://github.com/blocklistproject/Lists" target="_blank" data-umami-event="setup-pihole-blocklist-project">The Block List Project</a>
-- <a href="https://www.github.developerdan.com/hosts" target="_blank" data-umami-event="setup-pihole-devdan-adlists">Developer Dan's Adlists</a>
+- <a href="https://www.github.developerdan.com/hosts" target="_blank" data-umami-event="setup-pihole-developer-dan">Developer Dan's Adlists</a>
 - <a href="https://github.com/badmojr/1Hosts" target="_blank" data-umami-event="setup-pihole-1hosts">1Hosts</a> (I suggest Lite or Pro)
 - <a href="https://oisd.nl" target="_blank" data-umami-event="setup-pihole-oisd">OISD</a>
 - <a href="https://github.com/mmotti/pihole-regex/blob/master/regex.list" target="_blank" data-umami-event="setup-pihole-mmotti-regex">This gist of Regex Expressions</a>

-After adding the above Blocklists you may end up with several million "Domains on Lists" as shown in the dashboard.
+After adding some blocklists from the above links, you may end up with several million "Domains on Lists" as shown in the dashboard.
 It's all good.
 (Note this is all domains from blocklists and allowlists combined.)

 ![Over 4 million domains on lists in Pi-Hole.](../../img/blog/pihole-domains-list.png 'Over 4 million domains on lists in Pi-Hole')